 - Functional Keyboard

-- Paradigmatic analysis
+- Paradigmatic Analysis

-- Musical meaning and narrative
+- Musical Meaning and Narrative

-- Music of Francis Poulenc
+- The Music of Francis Poulenc

-As research assistant:
+As an assistant:

-- Shaftel, Matthew, "Sonata Form, Dramatic Subtext, and Musical Irony in the Trio from Le Nozze di Figaro."
-In Keys to the Drama: Nine Perspectives on Sonata Forms, edited by Gordon Sly.
-(London: Ashgate Press, 2007).
+- Shaftel, Matthew.
+"Sonata Form, Dramatic Subtext, and Musical Irony in the Trio from Le Nozze di Figaro."
+In Keys to the Drama: Nine Perspectives on Sonata Forms.
+Edited by Gordon Sly.
+London: Ashgate Press, 2007.

-- Shaftel, Matthew, primary author, with Christopher Swanson as collaborator, "The Problem with Beautiful Singing."
+- Shaftel, Matthew, primary author, with Christopher Swanson as collaborator.
+"The Problem with Beautiful Singing."
 College Music Symposium, Vol. 47 (2007).

 - Phone: 386-822-8884